Military veterans, 2 friends, bar workers killed in shooting

 “He always tried to convince people to (let him) drive their car.
 Everyone knew it was a bad idea, but sometimes they’d do it,” Michael Moses told the Los Angeles Times, laughing.

-Dunham was at the bar with his friend and fellow off-roader, Dingman, who also was killed.
+Dunham was at the Borderline with his friend and fellow off-roader, Blake Dingman, who also was killed.

 Dunham’s sister, Alexis Dunham, asked on her Facebook page for privacy to let the family grieve, saying “these last days have completely shattered us.”